Combining a clear track to partnership with an easy-breezy culture, this Windy City native is a breath of fresh air.

 The first stage: recruitment on and off campus

-Most of Vedder's summer class is recruited via OCIs at law schools across the country, but a few slots are left for job fair and direct applicants, as well as “new and returning” diversity scholars.
-Shareholders at the firm (many of whom are Associate Hiring Committee members and alumni of the law school in question) spend a full day at some schools and see more than 20 applicants; at others they fit 11 interviews into a half-day.
+Most of Vedder's summer class is recruited via OCIs at law schools across the country, but slots are available for job fair and direct applicants, as well as diversity and inclusion scholarship recipients.
+Shareholders at the firm (many of whom are Associate Hiring Committee members and alumni of the law school in question) spend a full day interviewing more than 20 applicants through some schools’ OCI programs; at others they fit 11 interviews into a half-day.

-“From what I've seen in my group, the firm's looking for someone who can understand the business as well as the legal aspect of the transaction.
-Vedder is hiring folks who can interface with clients without always falling back on legal maxims.”
+“From what I've seen in my group, the firm's looking for someone who can understand the business as well as the legal aspects of a transaction.
+Vedder is hiring folks who can interface with clients and offer pragmatic advice without always falling back on legal maxims.”

 Callbacks

-By the callback stage, applicants are interviewing for a particular practice area, so it's shareholders from that group who assess them in a group of one-on-one interviews.
-Interviewees also sit down for more casual chats over lunch or a coffee with two associates; Talanki explains that the entire process is designed so “students come away with a strong sense of the practice group and the attorneys they would work with as a summer associate.”
+By the callback stage, applicants are interviewing for a particular practice area, so it's shareholders from that group who assess them through one-on-one interviews.
+Interviewees also sit down for more casual chats over lunch or a coffee with two associates; Parnes explains that the entire process is designed so “that students come away with a strong sense of the practice group and the attorneys they would work with as a summer associate.”

 The criteria at callback is similar to OCIs but goes into more detail, and Vedder particularly prizes “executive presence” alongside work experience, career motivation and personality.
 Interviewees get a heads-up on who's going to be interviewing them, so some background research and knowledge of “recent deals or industry accolades” will come in handy.